jcervas/PA_LWV/README.md

 congressional district (705,687).
 Allegheny and Montgomery must each be split at least twice, while Philadelphia must be split at least three times.
-If no set of counties exactly equals the ideal congressional population, every districting plan requires a minimum of $n-1$ splits (where $n$ equals the number of congressional districts; assuming that population equality between district must be one person or less).
+If no set of counties exactly equals the ideal congressional population, every districting plan requires a minimum of n-1 splits (where n equals the number of congressional districts; assuming that population equality between district must be one person or less).
 The Pennsylvania Supreme Court found that an unusually and egregiously large number of counties were split in the 2011 congressional map, and they